epimikey/epimikey.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research fellow in the <a href='https://www.hsph.harvard.edu/environmental-health/'>Department of Environmental Health</a> and <a href='https://www.hsph.harvard.edu/weisskopf-lab/'>Environmental Neuroepidemiology Group</a> at Harvard T.H.
+subtitle: Research fellow in the <a href='https://www.hsph.harvard.edu/environmental-health/'>Department of Environmental Health</a> and <a href='https://www.hsph.harvard.edu/weisskopf-lab/'>Weisskopf Lab</a> at Harvard T.H.
 Chan School of Public Health

 profile:
   align: right